AKEckhardt/AKEckhardt.github.io/_pages/about.md

 <p style='text-align: justify;'><font size="4">
 The Eckhardt Lab develops experimental molecular chemistry at the interface of organic and physical chemistry.
 We investigate the structure, spectroscopy, and reactivity of reactive intermediates and small molecules using synthesis, photolysis, high-vacuum flash pyrolysis, as well as cryogenic matrix isolation in combination with
-EPR, IR, and UV-Vis spectroscopy.
+EPR, IR, and UV/Vis spectroscopy.
 By combining experiment with quantum-chemical analysis, we uncover fundamental structure–reactivity relationships.
 Selected applications address molecular processes relevant to astrochemical and prebiotic environments.
 </font>
 </p>